-I want to begin by thanking our administration for providing the best professional learning experience at the beginning of this school year.
-Dr. Adolf Brown’s motivational speech inspired me to start this school year with a fresh approach.
+I want to begin by thanking our administration for providing the best professional learning experience throughout this school year.
+Dr. Adolf Brown, a wonderful motivational speaker, has visited our district a total of three times this school year.
+This type of on-going professional development is crucial for our district to not only start strong with a fresh approach but also finish strong with a breath of fresh air.
 He not only inspired me but many of our learners as well.
+He also changed lives and I am truly grateful for his efforts.
 Dr. Brown modeled perfectly how we should teach every single day.
 By making meaningful connections with our students, we can encourage our students to become life-long learners.

 Since starting my technology teaching career thirty years ago, I’ve noticed many exciting, new, and innovative ways of combining education with technology.
 I believe that we have somewhat kept up with the pace of technology.
 But, are we really using technology effectively for the betterment of our students, or merely using it as a tool?